-- o Travellers from these countries are required to present a negative COVID-19 test certificate, issued no more than 72 hours previously, before boarding. - Those who do not present such a certificate may be asked to undergo a test at the airport on arrival or to self-quarantine for 14 days in Malta. - Maltese citizens and foreign residents travelling for any reason from a non-corridor country; non-Maltese citizens and non-residents travelling for essential reasons from a non-corridor country; OR third-country national spouses and partners of Maltese citizens or residents travelling from a non-corridor country must: - Request entry approval; - o Present a negative result of a PCR swab test taken within 72 hours prior to flying to Malta; - Undergo a 14-day self-quarantine; - Undergo another PCR swab test on day 5-7 and again on day 11-12 if originating from / transiting via Bangladesh, Brazil, India, Nepal, Pakistan, the Philippines or South Africa. - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from - Flights to and from all remaining destinations remain suspended.
+- Travellers from these countries are required to present a negative result of a 0 COVID-19 PCR test, taken no more than 72 hours previously, before boarding. - Those who do not present such a certificate may be asked to undergo • a test at the airport on arrival or to self-quarantine for 14 days in Malta. - Maltese citizens and foreign residents travelling for any reason from a non-corridor country; non-Maltese citizens and non-residents travelling for essential reasons from a non-corridor country; OR third-country national spouses and partners of Maltese citizens or residents travelling from a non-corridor country must: - Request entry approval: 0 - Present a negative result of a PCR swab test taken within 72 hours prior to flying to Malta; - Undergo a 14-day self-quarantine; 0 - Undergo another PCR swab test on day 5-7 and again on day 11-12 if 0 originating from / transiting via Bangladesh, Brazil, India, Nepal, Pakistan, the Philippines or South Africa. - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from here. - Flights to and from all remaining destinations remain suspended.